mdn/curriculum/curriculum/2-core/3-css-fundamentals.md

 Learning outcomes:

-- Block and inline elements
+- Block and inline elements.

-- The different boxes that make up an element and how to style them
+- The different boxes that make up an element and how to style them:

-  - `width` and `height`
+  - `width` and `height`.

-  - `margin`
+  - `margin`.

-  - `border`
+  - `border`.

-  - `padding`
+  - `padding`.

-- The alternative box model accessed via `box-sizing: border-box`, and why this is easier to understand (and how it differs from) the standard box model
+- The alternative box model accessed via `box-sizing: border-box`, and why this is easier to understand (and how it differs from) the standard box model.

-- Margin collapsing
+- Margin collapsing.

-- Basic display values, and how they affect box behavior — `block`, `inline`, `inline-block`, `none`
+- Basic display values, and how they affect box behavior — `block`, `inline`, `inline-block`, and `none`.

 Resources: